 However, not all universities offer finance as a stand-alone degree in their undergraduate programme, often offered instead as a joint-honours degree paired with accounting, business, marketing, international business or economics.

-What you can expect from studying finance is a solid base in all things relating to business, money and numbers, as well as potentially background training in macroeconomics, IT, computing and various other computing and digital systems used today in the world of finance, banking and economics.
+What you can expect from studying finance or taking an online finance course is a solid base in all things relating to business, money and numbers, as well as potentially background training in macroeconomics, IT, computing and various other computing and digital systems used today in the world of finance, banking and economics.

 2. What Are My Job Opportunities?